 Setting Up Your Dorm Room

-Many of you know that this whole sending a kid to college thing is new to our family.
-Our son graduated in 2019 but he lives at home and attends ASU Poly, so no need to set up a dorm for him.
-Our daughter was a whole different ball game.
+Our youngest is now 20 and has had a year in the dorms and a year in an apartment, so I thought it would be a good time to update the necessities and favorites, what she loves, and what we could have done without.
 My husband and I both lived at home during our college years, so neither of us have dorm experience and had no idea where to start.
 There are so many lists of what to bring for college that it was overwhelming!
 The list below includes items directly from Amazon…hello, easy shopping!
-This game us a great start last year as we moved our youngest out of state for college.
+This gave us a great start when we moved our youngest out of state for college.
 Cue the tears.

 So let’s get right to the list!